obuyajr/SentimentAnalysis/README.md

 -you are then set to go......................

 Contributing
 Contributions are always welcome!
-If you find a bug or have a suggestion for a new feature, please open an issue or submit a pull request.
+If you find a bug or have a suggestion for a new feature, please open an issue or submit a pull request and i will seee to it that we come up with better implementation of this amazing project.

 Contact
 If you have any questions or comments about this project, feel free to contact the author at felix37brock@gmail.com